David and Lisa (1962) Film Review C

 DIRECTOR: Frank Perry

 Screenwriter Eleanor Perry based the film on the second story from the two-in-one novellas “Jordi/Lisa and David” by Theodore Isaac Rubin.
 Rubin was an American psychiatrist and author whose work she had read while doing her master’s degree.
-His specialty was psychoanalysis, then at its zenith in The United States.
+His specialty was psychoanalysis, then at its zenith in the United States.
 Many of his beliefs have now fallen out of favor.
 From today’s vantage point, the movie, despite its sensitive moments, seems dangerously simplistic and naive.
 Like “Rebel Without a Cause,” the parents are blamed for everything.
-This is especially true of Dullea’s mother, who thinks of her son only regarding her needs and expectations.
+This is especially true of Dullea’s mother, who thinks of her son only in terms of her own needs and expectations.

 Despite its superannuated view of both the causes and treatments of mental illness, Eleanor’s screenplay was adapted into a stage play in 1967 and an Oprah Winfrey-produced TV Movie in 1998.